Surihix/DoCPathsGenerator/README.md

 # DoCPathsGenerator
-This a companion tool of sorts that helps in generating paths for files that do not have a virtual path defined in the filelist file from the game Dirge Of Cerberus Final Fantasy VII.
+This a companion tool that helps generating paths for files that do not have a path defined in the filelist file, present in Dirge Of Cerberus Final Fantasy VII.

 Please refer to this page for the instructions on using this program:
 <br>https://github.com/Surihix/DoCPathsGenerator/blob/master/Docs/ToolUsage.md

 ## Important
-- Currently this program will generate the paths only for the text bin files and the class files. more path generation support might get added in future updates when I learn more on how the path generation algorithm works with the other files.
+- Currently this program will generate the paths for all the noPath files that are loaded by the game, whenever it loads ``data/zone`` and ``data/event`` folders. path generation support for any remaining noPath files, will be added in a future update.
-- The file names will be the same as what it was when inside the noPaths folder but will now be arranged nicely in sub folders, inside the ``#generatedPaths`` folder. there will also be a extension appended to these file names and this combined with the sub folder arrangement, should give enough information to determine the file type and its contents.
+- The mapping info for each noPath file and its generated path, will be stored in a JSON file, which will be generated inside the `#generatedPaths` folder.

 ## For Developers
 - The path generation algorithm can be found here: